CMU-17313Q/CMU-17313Q.github.io/docs/recitations/reci3-teamcontract.md

 ## Activity 1: Get to know your team!

-See team assignments [here]().
 Do some quick intros, then get ready for...

 ### **Activity 1A: Similarities!**